Ethical Storytelling: Journalism and Media Literacy

 Storytelling – Showing your working

-Remember how you are awarded marks for your showing your working in a maths exam?
-Well, maybe journalists can be rewarded for showing more of their working to their audience?
+Remember how you are awarded marks for your showing your workings in a maths exam?
+Well, maybe journalists can be rewarded for showing more of their workings to their audience?

 Storytelling – Pen, Paper and a Twitter Account

 In 2017 Washington Post reporter David Fahrenthold won the Pulitzer Prize for National Reporting for his pioneering work investigating Donald Trump’s false claims about his philanthropy.

 “Pioneering a new form of investigative reporting, Fahrenthold invited his Twitter followers to help him report these stories, asking for help in tracking down details of Trump’s past giving — or items that Trump had bought, improperly, with his charity’s money.
 He posted photographs of his reporter’s notebook on Twitter, signaling the lengths he’d gone to and asking readers to suggest more charities to call.”
 It is hard to imagine his crowdsourcing effort being so successful if he hadn’t been so transparent about his approach or shown his commitment to the story.
 Can others take inspiration from Fahrenthold’s example by sharing more of their background research and shoe-leather reporting on social media, a Google drives file or a dedicated section of the website that is linked to from the main article?